 Companion planting is the practice of placing different species of plants close together in the garden because they offer certain benefits to one another.
 For example, one species may deter an insect that feeds on the other species, while that plant may improve the other plant's uptake of soil nutrients.
-Learn about some of the best species to grow near pole beans and bush beans, as well as what to avoid planting by beans.
+Learn about some of the best species to grow near pole beans and bush beans, as well as what to avoid planting next to beans.

 Understanding Companion Planting

 Companion planting maximizes the efficiency of a garden space, attracts beneficial insects, and diverts insect pests from food crops.
 Sometimes the companion plant pairings benefit one plant more than another, but there is rarely a downside to following companion plant suggestions.
 Nature designed some plants to protect and help others.
-And when you take advantage of these beneficial relationships, you are better able to grow crops organically.
+When you take advantage of these beneficial relationships, it becomes easier to grow crops organically.

 Take the classic Indigenous peoples' "three sisters" planting combination as an example: Plant corn with pole beans, and add squash to the mix.
 The beans attract beneficial insects that prey on corn pests, such as leaf beetles, fall armyworms, and leafhoppers.
 In return, the bean vines are supported as they climb up the corn stalks.
 The squash benefits from the nitrogen fixed in the soil by the bean plant, while the large leaves of the squash block sunlight from nourishing weeds near the corn stalk.
 All plants win.

 What to Plant Around Beans

 As many gardeners learn, beans are a recommended companion for several different vegetables and other plants.
 That's because beans and other legumes boost nitrogen levels in the soil and provide nutrients to surrounding plants.
-In return, certain plants benefit the growth of beans.
+In return, certain plants benefit from the growth of beans.